jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Volumes/Cloud-File-Service/Create-PV-Dynamically.md

   name: auto-cfs-storage
 provisioner: Definitions in jdcloud-cfs        #nfs-client-provisioner deployment env must be kept consistent with PROVISIONER_NAME
 mountOptions:
-  - vers=4
+  - vers=3
   - noresvport
 parameters:
-  mountOptions: "vers=4,noresvport"
+  mountOptions: "vers=3,noresvport"
   archiveOnDelete: "When false"          #archiveOnDelete is defined as false, please delete the directory corresponding to NFS Server but is kept if it is defined as true;
 ```

 Remark: CFS currently does not support flock.
-If the application needs flock support, please open ticket for separate enabling
+If the application needs flock support, please open ticket for separate enabling.
+If NFS needs to support a subdirectory, please change vers=3 to vers=4

 * Create Storage Class by using Yaml files: